5:30 pm Tuesdays

 8-class sessions for $80

 $15 drop-in fee

 What is Chair Yoga?
 Maybe you’ve heard of all the benefits of a regular yoga practice, but are unsure if you are in a strong enough place to start or maintain a regular practice.
-Using a chair to support your yoga practice can enhance your practice your practice in many ways: supporting balance and stamina, protecting tender knees and backs, allowing longer stretches.
-We open each practice with seated stretches, flowing with the pace of our breath, and add a bit of seated aerobics.
-We move through all of the classic warrior poses and standing balance poses before returning to our seats for our final stretch, relaxation, and meditation.
+Using a chair to support your yoga practice can enhance your practice in many ways: supporting balance and stamina, protecting tender knees and backs, allowing longer stretches.
+We open each practice with seated stretches, flowing with the pace of our breath, and add a fun bit of seated aerobics.
+We stand by our chairs as we move through all of the classic warrior poses and balance poses before returning to our seats for our final stretch, relaxation, and meditation.

 Who should take Chair Yoga?
 Chair Yoga is a great way to enhance your flexibility with your current fitness activities.
 It is also a way to continue your practice as you move through health challenges such as pregnancy, post-op recovery, and the complexities of aging.
 Maybe you are like me, still rebuilding my fitness and stamina post-pandemic.
 Whatever your motives, Chair Yoga is gentle practice that will enhance your calm, strength, and balance.